na-talia/git-test/README.md

 This command shows the file differences which are not yet staged.

-Git Diff Command - Git Commands - Edureka
+Git Diff Command - Git Commands

  Usage: git diff –staged

 This command shows the differences between the files in the staging area and the latest version present.

-Git Diff Command - Git Commands - Edureka
+Git Diff Command - Git Commands

 Usage: git diff [first branch] [second branch]

 This command shows the differences between the two branches mentioned.

-Git Diff Command - Git Commands - Edureka git reset
+Git Diff Command - Git Commands git reset

 Usage: git reset [file]